Do you know the signs of teething?

 There’s a very good chance that teething is the reason your chubby Dr. Jiggles suddenly transformed to an epic Mr. Hyde monster.

 Still…chances aren’t answers.
 And judging from the fingernail scrapes on the armchair and the wild look in your eyes, you need ANSWERS.
 As a good friend, who hates to see nice furniture ruined, let me present to you 9 teething signs that will predict a tooth is just over the horizon.

-The 9 Sure-Fire Signs of Teething
+Several Helpful Signs of Teething

 Teething Sign #1: